Lean, Agile and User Focused

 Our approach to creating intentional games, simulations and interactivities applies agile and lean methodologies to make learning more accessible, engaging and effective for professional, college, secondary and primary students.

 Designing games that are entertaining, challenging and fun to play is difficult enough, and is even more so on game-based learning and simulation projects, where the intention is to impact players beyond offering up pure entertainment.
 And it takes pages of narrative and concept art, time, and money before there’s something that can win sponsor approval and be implemented.

 Game Design Canvas is a method for designing a game — or game level — that makes the work fast and predictable.
 The result is a one page canvas that’s easy to share, understand and update throughout the development process.

 Game Design Canvas consulting and coaching services

-We developed the Game Design Canvas approach for our own work but it’s become bigger than that.
-We’re organizing a series of game design workshops using GDC with the New York Game Based Learning Meetup, we have been engaged by several companies to facilitate game jams with their subject matter and product development experts, and there’s a very good chance we can help you, too.
-Tell us a little about your project, and we’ll talk.
+We developed the Game Design Canvas for our own work but it’s become bigger than that.
+We organized a series of game design workshops with the New York Game Based Learning Meetup, and have been engaged by several companies to facilitate game jams with their subject matter and product development experts, and there’s a very good chance we can help you, too.

 Frequently asked questions about Game Design Canvas